United Way Greater Toronto

 Overview

 Founded in 1956, United Way Greater Toronto (UWGT) is the largest non-government funder of community services in the Greater Toronto Area and has grown to become the largest United Way in the world.
-The organization fundraises from communities and distributes grants to local agencies to fight poverty, improve social conditions, and drive systemic change across Peel, Toronto, and York Region.
+The organisation fundraises from communities and distributes grants to local agencies to fight poverty, improve social conditions, and drive systemic change across Peel, Toronto, and York Region.

 UWGT has launched an ambitious 10-year strategic plan (UWGT 2035) with a goal to raise $1.5 billion over the next decade.
 Key priorities include sustaining existing community hubs and creating 10 more, investing $100 million in permanent space for nonprofits through their Community Real Estate Initiative, and expanding vital services for food, housing, mental health, and employment support.
-The organization holds a 97% rating on Charity Navigator and has reserve funds of $154 million, of which $35 million is donor-endowed.
+The organisation holds a 97% rating on Charity Navigator and has reserve funds of $154 million, of which $35 million is donor-endowed.

 Funding Priorities

-Grant Programs
+Grant Programmes

 1. Anchor Funding (Five-Year Funding)